OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 > [!NOTE]
 > When you create a "Run Script" block in your flow, the accepted parameters and returned types are populated.
 If you change the parameters or return types of your script, you'll need to redo the "Run script" block of your flow.
 This ensures the data is being parsed correctly.

 The following sections cover the details of input and output for scripts used in Power Automate.
-If you'd like a hands-on approach to learning this topic, try out the [Automatically run scripts with automated Power Automate flows](../tutorials/excel-power-automate-trigger.md) tutorial or explore the [Automated task reminders](../resources/scenarios/task-reminders.md) sample scenario.
+If you'd like a hands-on approach to learning this topic, try out the [Pass data to scripts in an automatically-run Power Automate flow](../tutorials/excel-power-automate-trigger.md) tutorial or explore the [Automated task reminders](../resources/scenarios/task-reminders.md) sample scenario.

 ### `main` Parameters: Passing data to a script